pescew/zyxel-switch-extract-pass/README.md

 # zyxel-switch-extract-pass
-extract password from zyxel .bin config backup
+extract password from zyxel .bin config backups

-works with config backups from zyxel GS1200-5/GS1200-8 managed switches, and maybe others
+works with backups from zyxel GS1200-5 managed switches, and maybe others